throttlemeister/gvdtech.net/content/posts/opensuse/transactional.md

 The system will create a new snapshot, check for updates, install updates on that snapshot and set that snapshot to boot.
 If there are no updates, the snapshot is removed again.

-**Keep in mind, and this is important: any changes you make to the root filesystem will be gone after you reboot into the new snapshot.**
+>**Keep in mind, and this is important: any changes you make to the root filesystem will be gone after you reboot into the new snapshot.**

 This is expected behavior, but it does mean if you want or need to make changes you need to make sure you reboot first.

+## Conclusion

 Why would you want this?
 If you need to apply a big update and you don’t want it to interrupt your work or avoid processes being restarted, you can apply the update on a new snapshot without it interfering or making changes in any way on the running system.